gravitational/teleport/rfd/0011-database-access.md

     db_labels:
       environment: ["dev", "stage"]
     # Database names (within a database instance) this role has access to.
+    # Note: this is not the same as the "name" field in "db_service".
     db_names: ["main", "metrics", "postgres"]
     # Database users this role can log in as.
     db_users: ["alice", "bob"]